 Pregnancy is both an exciting and challenging time for mothers-to-be and their families.
 While careful planning and preparation can help to reduce the likelihood of certain complications, some issues related to high-risk pregnancies are unexpected or unpreventable.

-But, with the skilled intervention of a trained maternal-fetal medicine specialist, also known as a perinatologist, women with complications before, during or after pregnancy can experience better outcomes.
+But, with the skilled intervention of a trained maternal-fetal medicine specialist, also known as a Perinatologist, women with complications before, during or after pregnancy can experience better outcomes.

-Maternal-Fetal Medicine Diagnosis at Inspira
+Penn Maternal-Fetal Medicine Diagnosis at Inspira

 If you are pregnant or trying to become pregnant, it’s important to understand the underlying health conditions that could contribute to a high-risk pregnancy.
 These include, but are not limited to: